“Whenever I play Thor I think they will never call me again”

 The most unpredictable is Thor’s encounter with his great love, astrophysicist Jane Foster, in full mission and after “8 years, 7 months and 6 days”, as the protagonist recalls.

-not even her own Natalie Portman He hoped to embody her again when in 2016 he assured that his work in the franchise “had ended”.
+Not even Natalie Portman herself expected to embody her again when in 2016 she assured that her work in the franchise “had ended”.

-For the new movie, Waititi has transformed Foster into Mighty Thor, who appeared in the original comics more than 50 years ago as a female version of Thor who shares his powers and takes his famous hammer for himself.
+For the new movie, Waititi has transformed Foster into Mighty Thor, who appeared in the original comics more than 50 years ago as a female version of Thor who shares his powers and appropriates his famous hammer.

-Thus, the journey of Thor becomes a romantic comedy with eighties winks, full of irony and heavy metal rhythm in which the couple and the rest of the companions must settle their differences while fighting Gorr, a villain known as the Butcher of the Gods, willing to leave no a living deity in the world.
+Thus, Thor’s journey becomes a romantic comedy with eighties winks, full of irony and heavy metal rhythm in which the couple and the rest of the companions must settle their differences while fighting Gorr, a villain known as the Butcher of the Gods. , determined not to leave a living deity in the world.

-Ariana DeBose and Anya Taylor-Joy, among the guests to vote at the Oscars

-“Everything Thor does has to do with the experiences and traumas that he’s been through in the past,” notes Hemsworth.
+“Everything Thor does has to do with the experiences and traumas that he’s been through in the past,” says Hemsworth.

 Baroque, crazy landscapes and kitsch aesthetics wrap up a film that shows that Thor, under the baton of Waititi and the experience of Hemsworth, is one of the most complex and charismatic Marvel superheroes.

-A tone of its own that has made the character the only member of the “avengers” which returns to have its own feature film in a stage currently dominated by “Spider-Man”, “Doctor Strange” and experiments like “Eternals”.
+A tone of his own that has made the character the only member of the “Avengers” who returns to have his own feature film in a stage currently dominated by “Spider-Man”, “Doctor Strange” and experiments such as “Eternals”.

-“I don’t know what they want Disney and Marvel, but if they decide to count on me again, I will be happy to return.
+“I don’t know what Disney and Marvel are up to, but if they decide to bring me back, I’ll be happy to come back.
 It’s been a lot of fun,” says the actor.